MilhouseVH/texturecache.py/README.md

 Cast thumbnails will not be cached by default, so specify `cache.castthumb = yes` if you require cast artwork to be re-cached, or considered when pruning.

 Ignore specific URLs when pre-loading the cache (c/C/nc options), by specifying comma delimited regex patterns for the `cache.ignore.types` property.
-Default values are `image://video` and `image://music`.
+Default values are `^video` and `^music` (not that these patterns are applied after the image:// prefix has been removed from the url).
 Set to none (no argument) to process all URLs.
 Any URL that matches one of the ignore types will not be considered for re-caching (and will be counted as "ignored").

 Prevent caching of "Season All" posters/fanart/banners by enabling `cache.hideallitems` - default is to cache these items.
 Corresponds with similar hideallitems value in advancedsettings.xml.